Virtual Villagers: Virtual Villagers Origins 2

 Virtual Villagers Origins 2 was announced in June 2017 and released for iOS and Android devices on the 15th of November 2017, with a possible PC release at a later date.
 Unlike Virtual Villagers Origins, it is not a remake of a past game, but has improved graphics, a larger map, more in depth gameplay, and the ability to craft items in comparison to previous released versions.

 Synopsis

 After a volcanic eruption threatens the residents of the island of Asura, a family escapes to Isola in search of refuge.
 The family is greeted by a strange man who guides the family as they explore their new world.
 As they build another village and solve puzzles, the family discovers the history behind Isola, which was once a home to a thriving civilization but has devolved to ruins and untamed jungle.

+Virtual Villagers 6: Divine Destiny

+On February 26, 2024, the sixth installment in the Virtual Villagers series, Virtual Villagers: Divine Destiny, was announced on the official Virtual Villagers Facebook page.
+The announcement sought beta testers for the game (Android devices running Android 9 (Pie) as a minimum) and was limited to 100 players.
+It was then released for Android on August 2nd, 2024 and for IOS on August 14th, 2024.

 Reception

 Virtual Villagers: A New Home has received a number of awards, including a Zeeby Award for Best Simulation Game of 2006 and the Best Sim Game of 2006 Award from website Game Tunnel.
 The game received two "Highly Commended" awards from the 2006 GameShadow Innovation in Games Awards, in the Best Casual Game category and the ATi Crossfire People's Choice Award category.
+The Academy of Interactive Arts & Sciences nominated Virtual Villagers: A New Home for "Downloadable Game of the Year" at the 10th Annual Interactive Achievement Awards.